thedevstop/asmap/README.md

 **Custom Object Mappers**

-By default Mapper will use a case insensitive object mapper that attepts to match variables and properties by name.
-If your object needs custom behavior in order to map across, then you can implmement your own `IObjectMapper`.
+By default Mapper will use a case-insensitive object mapper that attepts to match variables and properties by name.
+If your object needs custom behavior in order to map across, then you can implement your own `IObjectMapper`.

 ``` actionscript
 factory.inScope(MyType).register(MyTypeMapper).asType(IObjectMapper);